-- 2.25.1.2 As soon as an air traffic services unit becomes aware of an unidentified aircraft in its area, it shall endeavour to establish the identity of the aircraft whenever this is necessary for the provision of air traffic services or required by the appropriate military authorities in accordance with locally agreed procedures.
-To this end, the air traffic services unit shall take such of the following steps as are appropriate in the circumstances; - (a) attempt to establish two-way communication with the aircraft; - (b) inquire of other air traffic services units within the flight information region about the flight and request their assistance in establishing two-way communication with the aircraft; - (c) inquire of air traffic services units serving the adjacent flight information regions about the flight and request their assistance in establishing two-way communication with the aircraft; - (d) attempt to obtain information from other aircraft in the area. - 2.25.1.2.1 The air traffic services unit shall, as necessary, inform the appropriate military unit as soon as the identity of the aircraft has been established. - 2.25.1.3 Should the ATS unit consider that a strayed or unidentified aircraft may be the subject of unlawful interference, the appropriate authority designated by the Authority shall immediately be informed, in accordance with locally agreed procedures. - 2.25.2 Interception of civil aircraft - 2.25.2.1 As soon as an air traffic services unit learns that an aircraft is being intercepted in its area of responsibility, it shall take such of the following steps as are appropriate in the circumstances; - (a) attempt to establish two-way communication with the intercepted aircraft via any means available, including the emergency radio frequency 121.5 MHz, unless such communication already exists; - (b) inform the pilot of the intercepted aircraft of the interception; - (c) establish contact with the intercept control unit maintaining two-way communication with the intercepting aircraft and provide it with available information concerning the aircraft; - (d) relay messages between the intercepting aircraft or the intercept control unit and the intercepted aircraft, as necessary; - (e) in close coordination with the intercept control unit take all necessary steps to ensure the safety of the intercepted aircraft; - (f) inform ATS units serving adjacent flight information regions if it appears that the aircraft has strayed from such adjacent flight information regions. - 2.25.2.2 As soon as an air traffic services unit learns that an aircraft is being intercepted outside its area of responsibility, it shall take such of the following steps as are appropriate in the circumstances; - (a) inform the ATS unit serving the airspace in which the interception is taking place, providing this unit with available information that will assist in identifying the aircraft and requesting it to take action in accordance with 2.24.2.1;
+- 2.25.1.1.2 When the aircraft's position is established, the air traffic services unit shall; - (a) advise the aircraft of its position and corrective action to be taken; and - (b) provide, as necessary, other ATS units and appropriate military units with relevant information concerning the strayed aircraft and any advice given to that aircraft. - 2.25.1.2 As soon as an air traffic services unit becomes aware of an unidentified aircraft in its area, it shall endeavour to establish the identity of the aircraft whenever this is necessary for the provision of air traffic services or required by the appropriate military authorities in accordance with locally agreed procedures.
+To this end, the air traffic services unit shall take such of the following steps as are appropriate in the circumstances; - (a) attempt to establish two-way communication with the aircraft; - (b) inquire of other air traffic services units within the flight information region about the flight and request their assistance in establishing two-way communication with the aircraft;

-(b) relay messages between the intercepted aircraft and the appropriate ATS unit, the intercept control unit or the intercepting aircraft.
+- (c) inquire of air traffic services units serving the adjacent flight information regions about the flight and request their assistance in establishing two-way communication with the aircraft: - (d) attempt to obtain information from other aircraft in the area. - 2.25.1.2.1 The air traffic services unit shall, as necessary, inform the appropriate military unit as soon as the identity of the aircraft has been established. - 2.25.1.3 Should the ATS unit consider that a strayed or unidentified aircraft may be the subject of unlawful interference, the appropriate authority designated by the Authority shall immediately be informed, in accordance with locally agreed procedures. - 2.25.2 Interception of civil aircraft - 2.25.2.1 As soon as an air traffic services unit learns that an aircraft is being intercepted in its area of responsibility, it shall take such of the following steps as are appropriate in the circumstances; - (a) attempt to establish two-way communication with the intercepted aircraft via any means available, including the emergency radio frequency 121.5 MHz, unless such communication already exists; - (b) inform the pilot of the intercepted aircraft of the interception; - (c) establish contact with the intercept control unit maintaining two-way communication with the intercepting aircraft and provide it with available information concerning the aircraft; - (d) relay messages between the intercepting aircraft or the intercept control unit and the intercepted aircraft, as necessary; - (e) in close coordination with the intercept control unit take all necessary steps to ensure the safety of the intercepted aircraft; - (f) inform ATS units serving adjacent flight information regions if it appears that the aircraft has strayed from such adjacent flight information regions. - 2.25.2.2 As soon as an air traffic services unit learns that an aircraft is being intercepted outside its area of responsibility, it shall take such of the following steps as are appropriate in the circumstances; - (a) inform the ATS unit serving the airspace in which the interception is taking place, providing this unit with available information that will assist in identifying the aircraft and requesting it to take action in accordance with 2.24.2.1; - (b) relay messages between the intercepted aircraft and the appropriate ATS unit, the intercept control unit or the intercepting aircraft.